nikita-moor/latin-dictionary/HillJohn1804/README.md

 Keywords were harmonized with hunspell's [dictionaries for Latin language][1] (ed. by [Karl Zeiler & Jean-Pierre Sutto]).
 Version by [Konrad Kokoszkiewicz][2] should be compatible as well.

-We recommend using our custom styles for GoldenDict ([article-style.css][4]), which are absolutely optional but provide improved appearance.
+We recommend using [article-style.css][4] for GoldenDict, which is absolutely optional but provides improved appearance.
 See application's [FAQ][3] for setting up.

 ## License